dboemer/object-detection-project/README.md

 ##### Reduction of the learning rate

-The learning rate (`learning_rate_base`) is reduced from 0.04 to 0.02 (experiment01).
+The learning rate (`learning_rate_base`) is reduced from 0.04 to 0.02 (experiment 1).
 As indicated by the following figure, the total loss is significantly smaller than in the reference experiment.
 This is clearly an improvement.

 <img src="images/experiment01-loss.svg" alt="Experiment01-loss" width="400"/>